-The team will develop an overall project capital cost estimate that is consistent with an AACE Class 2 cost estimate (approximate accuracy of \pm 15%), corresponding to ~50-75% Project definition.
+The Team will develop an overall project capital cost estimate that is consistent with an AACE Class 2 cost estimate (approximate accuracy of \pm 15%), corresponding to ~50-75% Project definition.
 As part of the overall project estimate, capital costs will be developed along with operating and maintenance (O&M) costs.
 Together, the costs will be used to develop an overall cost of carbon capture.

 The SOPO notes three cost areas: 1) Project Capital Cost Estimate, 2) Operating and Maintenance Costs, and 3) Cost of Capture.
 In this reporting period S&L met with Enchant numerous times to refine Item 1, Project Capital Cost Estimating.
-As a transparent preview of the next reporting period, the EPC consortium of Kiewit Power Constructors, S&L and MHIA met with Enchant on April 27, 2021 to discuss cost estimating.
-All parties agreed that the updated FEED Study schedule being developed needs to focus on brining the cost estimation work in as quickly as is possible.
-By the end of May 2021, Enchant expects that the EPC consortium should be able to provide a FEED Schedule that facilitates a timely completion of the FEED Study and enables Enchant to begin EPC legal and budgetary drafting by June 2021, and conclude EPC contract negotiations in Q1 2022.
+During this reporting period, the on-going costing effort intensified with the creation of a detailed equipment list which was delivered in July 2021 and will be addressed in the next quarterly report.

+In the next reporting period, Enchant will begin EPC legal and budgetary drafting, and conclude EPC contract negotiations in Q1 2022.